CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Felicia Phillips/Module 3 Week 2.md

 It is week 2 day 2 of Module 3 and we are currently learning about API's and Requests.
 So far I understand the following:

 - API (Application Programming Interface) is the middleman that lets different apps talk to each other by understanding their requests.
-- A request is a message sent by an application to an API, asking it for specific data or to perform a particular action.
+- Request is a message sent by an application to an API, asking it for specific data or to perform a particular action.

 ---